tradecloud/tradecloud-docs-api-v2/buyer/update.md

 ## Additional fields

+### Logistics status in the planned delivery schedule

+The logistics status in the requested delivery schedule may be added in an order update:

+* `deliverySchedule.status`: The logistics status of this delivery line according to the buyer.
+The `deliverySchedule.position` MUST be set when providing `status`.
+Also planned `date` and `quantity` must be provided.

+{% hint style="info" %}
+The delivery line logistics status is one of:

+* `ReadyToShip`: full quantity ready to be shipped by the supplier

+These logistics status are under development and API and documentation may change:

+* `Shipped`: full quantity shipped by the supplier
+* `Delivered`: full quantity delivered at the buyer
+{% endhint %}

 ### Actual delivery schedule

+The actual delivery schedule may be added in an order update:

 * `lines.deliveryHistory`: the historical actual delivery schedule.
 Provide zero, one or multiple delivery schedule lines.
 These will be used to calculate the line `Overdue` indicator.
 The fields are similar as in `lines.deliverySchedule`
 * `deliveryHistory.position`: the position in the delivery schedule.
 Not to be confused with the `line.position`. `deliverySchedule.position` versus `deliveryHistory.position` do not have to use the same values.